Annual Report of Receipt of Honoraria

-This is a reminder that all CUNY employees are required to comply with the law and regulations governing the receipt and reporting of honoraria, whether or not they have been designated a policymaker.
+This is a reminder that all CUNY employees are required to comply with the law and regulations governing the receipt and reporting of honoraria, even if they have not been designated a policymaker.

-If you received any honoraria during the period April 1, 2013, through March 31, 2014, you are required to file the attached "Annual Report of Honoraria" with the Office of Compliance Programs and Legal Affairs (CPLA) in room 2H05 to the attention of Olga Dais, Esq. or by email to email@example.com.
-Please submit your report to CPLA by Friday, June 9, 2014.
-If you did not receive any honoraria, you do not have to submit this report.
+If you received any honoraria during the period April 1, 2016, through March 31, 2017, you are required to file the attached “Annual Report of Honoraria” with the Office of Legal Affairs and Labor Relations in room 2H05 (attention of Russell Platzek, Esq.) or by email at firstname.lastname@example.org.
+Please submit your report by Monday, May 1, 2017.

 CUNY Employees Not Employed in Academic Titles

 Non-academic employees of CUNY must seek prior approval in order to accept honoraria and must report the receipt of honoraria to their College’s ethics officer.
 Two factors to keep in mind:

 - Honoraria cannot be accepted for speaking or writing in an area that is related to the employee’s CUNY duties.

 - Honoraria cannot be received from a disqualified source (generally defined as an entity or individual seeking to do or actually doing business with CUNY, such as a vendor, or prospective vendor).

 CUNY faculty members are exempt from the restrictions on the receipt of honoraria.
 This exemption means: